 Some Information about moving to the UK and Importing your used car from Ireland

-If you are looking for information about Importing a used car from the UK into Ireland – you need to take a look at our page about Bringing a Car to Ireland from the UK
+If you are looking for information about moving to Ireland and bringing your car from the UK with you – take a look at our page about Bringing a Car to Ireland from the UK